Verified

 When the danger of all formations is fully understood, the mind naturally shifts into Nibbidāñāṇa.
 The meditator loses absolutely all fascination, delight, and attachment toward any conditioned state.

 This disenchantment is the total antithesis of craving (taṇhā).
 It is not worldly depression or aversion (dosa), but a pure, luminous detachment born of supreme wisdom.
-The Visuddhimagga explains that the knowledges of fear, danger, and disenchantment are simply three phases of the exact same insight realization—like seeing a snake, recognizing its danger, and naturally pulling back from it.
+The Visuddhimagga explains that the knowledges of fear, danger, and disenchantment are simply three phases of the exact same insight.
+Having become disenchanted with all conditioned formations, the meditator takes no delight in them—like Chaddanta, the noble elephant king (nāga), who does not delight in the midst of a city but only in the deep forest.

 Textual References